0xMIEL/alias/docs/project.md

 The final cell in the matrix contains the Levenshtein distance, indicating the minimum number of edits required to convert one string into another.

 5.

+## Security

+Overview of implemented security measures.

+## Deployment

+Instructions for deploying the application.

+## Future Enhancements

+### 1. User Profile: Player Statistics

+Enhance the user profile page to display player statistics, providing more insights into their performance.
+This could include:

+- **Rounds Played**: Show the total number of rounds the player has participated in.
+- **Final Score**: Display the player’s overall score across all rounds.

+**Implementation Ideas**:

+- Add fields like `roundsTotal` and `finalScore` to the user schema.
+- Calculate and update these statistics after each game, potentially storing them in a `UserStats` collection or within the user’s profile document.

+### 2. Game Levels Based on Word Difficulty

+Introduce different levels in the game, allowing players to choose or progress through various difficulties.
+Each level could adjust the complexity of words given to the players.

+**Implementation Ideas**:

+- **Difficulty Levels**: Create levels such as *easy*, *medium*, and *hard*.
+- **Word Bank**: Categorize words in the database by difficulty, allowing the game to serve more complex words as the level increases.
+- Add a field like `difficultyLevel` in the game schema to track the level of each game.
+- Update the game creation endpoint to allow players to select a difficulty level.
+- Implement logic in the game flow to adjust word selection based on the chosen level.

+These enhancements would improve user engagement by offering personalized performance tracking and a more varied gameplay experience.

+## FAQ

+Common questions and troubleshooting tips.

+## Conclusion

+Final remarks and encouragement for further exploration.